geakstr/entypo-icons/Readme.md

 #### ✅ Pros

 - Only imported icons will be bundled to application (small bundle size).
-- Icons will be preloaded before usage (user will see icons when application loaded).
+- Icons will be preloaded before usage (user will see icons immediately after application was loaded).

 #### ❗️ Cons